19 April 2018

 Venis Tavern - Dachshund Tavern - Billy Jack's (1929 - 1985)

 Webster's defines a tavern as "an establishment where alcoholic beverages are sold to be drunk on the premises."
-Hence, during the period of Prohibition between 1920 and 1933, there were no taverns in Hillsborough.
+Hence, during the period of Prohibition, from 1920 to 1933, there were no taverns in Hillsborough.
 Instead, there were halls.
-Music halls, dance halls, catering halls, etc. Farley had a hall, Palahach had a hall and Theodore and Catherine Venis had a hall.
+Music halls, dance halls, catering halls, and the like.
+Farley had a hall, Palahach had a hall, and Theodore and Catherine Venis had a hall.

 7 October 1935 Courier News